osmo-gsm-tester: add test case: validate "encryption" & "authentication" vty parameter

 I have extra tests for NITB and for AoIP testing a52 and a53 (which are not working) in branch pespin/encryption and I won't submit those for now.

-#11 Updated by pespin over 1 year ago
+#11 Updated by pespin about 2 years ago

 - Status changed from In Progress to Resolved